Wild ponies corralled after visitors ignore warnings

 The Chincoteague Volunteer Fire Company owns and cares for the Virginia pony herds on Assateague Island.
 Spokeswoman Denise Bowden said they've tried numerous times to educate the public.
 She warned that one kick or bite from one of the animals could badly injure someone.

-The ponies will be corralled until mid-April.
-That's when the ponies will be rounded up for health check and to see if any new foals have been born.
+The ponies will be corralled until the spring roundup April 12-13.
+That's when the ponies get a health check and authorities see if any new foals have been born.